Last night, I took my dad to see Steve Martin and his bluegrass band, the Steep Canyon Rangers.

 We had lots of fun.

 I think my sense of what's funny was born from my early exposure to Pee Wee Herman and Steve Martin.
-My parents used to play his stand-up on their record player, and I remember laughing at my mom imitating Steve Martin long before I understood what was so funny (or so brilliantly unfunny) about the jokes themselves.
+My parents used to play Steve Martin's stand-up comedy on their record player, and I remember laughing at my mom quoting it long before I understood what was so funny (or so brilliantly unfunny) about the jokes themselves.

-(She'd reference this one a lot.
-A request like "Please pass the pepper" could result, at our dinner table, in a giggled "Thank you thank you thank you thank you thank you thank you thank you!")
+A request like "Please pass the pepper" could result, at our dinner table, in a giggled "Thank you thank you thank you thank you thank you thank you thank you!
+Like this:

 But while I grew up appreciating goofy humor, I didn't appreciate bluegrass music.
 There was simply too much of it around.